-One of the challenges of operating in built up areas is communications, urban canyons make conventional HF communications difficult and satellite communications even more difficult.
+One of the challenges of operating in built-up areas is communications, urban canyons make conventional HF communications difficult and satellite communications even more difficult.
 It is a very broad brush statement but the lower frequency the greater the range but higher attenuation and lower bandwidth.

 This is why mobile telephone networks, especially 3G, with a requirement for many users in a small geographic area and high bandwidth use higher frequencies, GSM is typically 900MHZ for example, compared to 3 to 30MHZ for HF and 30 to 300MHZ for VHF.
-With a lower frequency also comes a higher wavelength and it is wavelength that dictates antenna size.
+With a lower frequency also comes a higher wavelength and it is the wavelength that dictates antenna size.

-The downside to a mobile network though, is the need to have a fixed infrastructure of transmitters with a relatively small geographic footprint.
+The downside to a mobile network though is the need to have a fixed infrastructure of transmitters with a relatively small geographic footprint.
 This makes it wholly unsuitable to the needs of military communication.
-Military communications therefore, must bring its infrastructure with it and with this comes cost, complexity, weight and the need for lots of power.
+Military communications, therefore, must bring its infrastructure with it and with this comes cost, complexity, weight and the need for lots of power.
 That power is usually provided by vehicular or portable generators that need fuel, fuel needs transport, transport needs fuel, people and security, and they need feeding and well, you get the picture.

 So anything that reduces power reduces the logistic tail and is ‘a good thing’

 A story this week caught my eye on the subject of hijacking domestic wireless routers to create an ad-hoc network for emergency responders.